mristin/opinionated-commit-message/README.md

           max-subject-line-length: '100'
 ```

+If you want to disable the limit, set it to `Infinity`.

 ## Custom line length on the body

 Similar to the subject line, for terminals and monospaced GUIs it is a good practice to limit the line length of the body to 72 characters.